cdefgah/whatsapp-jpeg-repair/README.md

 ## <a name="migration-guide">Migration Guide</a>

+The name of the executable file has changed.
+The old name was `WhatsAppJpegRepair`; the new name is `whatsapp-jpeg-repair`.
+If you have any custom script files that call the executable, please update them accordingly.

 The default behavior remains unchanged.
 When launched without parameters — either via terminal or by double-clicking the executable — the application searches for source files in the `whatsapp-files` folder located in the same directory as the executable.
 Repaired results are saved to the `repaired-files` folder in the same location.

 Note: The old parameter format (camelCase with a single dash) is now deprecated.
 Please use the new kebab-case format or shorthands for future compatibility.